North Las Vegas police seek public’s help in March fatal hit-and-run

 Officers located 51-year-old Enrique Zuniga Jr., who was suffering from serious injuries.
 Medical personnel responded and pronounced Zuniga Jr. deceased.

-According to witnesses and nearby surveillance video, the Jeep pulled over near the scene, however, left shortly after.
-The jeep was last seen driving northbound on Losee, through the intersection of Craig Road.
+According to witnesses and nearby surveillance video, the Jeep pulled over near the scene but left shortly after.
+The Jeep was last seen driving northbound on Losee through the intersection of Craig.

 The vehicle is described as possibly being a two-door, red or maroon, Jeep Wrangler.